Tsmith5151/data-science-handbook/README.md

 - `check-merge-conflict`: Check for files that contain merge conflicts.
 - `pre-commit-sphinx`: A pre-commit hook that will fail if documentation.

-To run the pre-commit checks, you'll need to first stage the content by running `git add` and then run:
+To run the pre-commit checks, you'll need to first stage the files by running `git add` and then run:

 ```